 Over the next decade, Arts Council England will focus on ensuring that everyone has the opportunity to develop and express creativity throughout their lives.
 We will help grow and champion opportunities for people from every place, and at every stage, from preschool to older age, to take part in creative activities in their communities.
-The cultural sector depends on a wide range of skills and experiences to thrive.
-We will help those who wish to do so take up roles in the cultural sector and the creative industries, no matter what their background.
-We will also give greater support to individual artists and creative practitioners who want to turn their creativity into a career.
+We will help those who wish to do so to take up roles in the creative sector, no matter what their background, and we will give greater support to individual artists and creative practitioners who want to turn their creativity into a career.